 Although sister company 2K Games doesn't have as unruly a reputation, it still maintains the action focus of the group.
+The NBA 2K series is one of the company's top sellers.
 While intense titles geared toward adults and seasoned gamers have been Take-Two's bread and butter, it hedges its bets by also pursuing projects that appeal to children and casual gamers.
-As part of that push Take-Two established the 2K Play label for its casual gaming and family-oriented efforts, offering titles such as Dora the Explorer , Deal or No Deal , and its most successful release to date, Carnival Games .
+As part of that push Take-Two established the 2K Play label for its casual gaming and family-oriented efforts, offering titles such as BioShock, Mafia, and Sid Meier's Civilization.

 Sales and Marketing

 The company sells software titles both physically and digitally through direct relationships with large retail customers, including digital storefronts and platform partners, and third-party distributors.
 The company's top customers include Sony, Microsoft, Steam, GameStop, and Epic globally.
 Sales to its five largest customers accounted for more than 70%, with Sony and Microsoft each accounting for more than 10%.

 The company's products delivered through digital online services (digital download, online platforms, and cloud streaming) accounts for nearly 80% of sales and physical retail and other account for more than 20%.

 Advertising, marketing, and other promotional expenses for the fiscal years ended March 31, 2020, 2019 and 2018 amounted to $285,607, $249,315 and $140,618, respectively.